dkeenan7/LyteFyba/PCB/Readme.txt

 Zoom out; leave room below;
 Ensure all layers are visible
-Frame select the whole BMU including the squiggle-join cutouts above Deselect board outline by Ctrl-Shift-click; copy; paste When the Paste Net dialog comes up, select All No Press shift-"+" and enter 0 into the X field and -1810 into the Y field.
+Frame select the whole BMU including the squiggle-join cutouts above Deselect board outline by Ctrl-Shift-click; Copy; Paste When the Paste Net dialog comes up, select All No Press shift-"+" and enter 0 into the X field and -1810 into the Y field.
 OK Click in space to deselect all
-Delete the IFO daughter-board tab from the copy.
+Delete the IFO daughter-board tab (a tight group) from the copy.
+Delete the mounting hole and its keepout circle (a tight group) from the original.
-Apply the rotation procedure to the north (original) board only Make all layers visible
+Apply the rotation procedure to the north (original) board only Now is a good time for a design rule check.
+Make all layers visible
 Zoom out; select the two BMUs; deselect outline; copy paste; All No Press shift-"+" and enter X = 0 and Y = 3620